vstinner/faulthandler/doc/index.rst

 <http://docs.python.org/dev/library/faulthandler.html>`_.
 For PyPy,
 faulthandler is builtin since PyPy 5.5: use ``pypy -X faulthandler``.

-faulthandler works on CPython 2.6-3.5.
+faulthandler works on CPython 2.7.
+It might work on Python 2.5-3.5, but these versions are no longer supported officially.

 * `faulthandler website <https://faulthandler.readthedocs.io/>`_
   (this page)